nss-day-cohort-51/FEWDD-Final-Countdown-Capstone-Portfolio/README.md

 The final capstone is similar in technical requirements as the front-end capstone and will include user specifications and a case study.

 ### Timeline
-* 1/24 - 👍 Initial Ideas
+* 1/19 - 👍 Initial Ideas
-* 1/27 begin 👥 user research
+* 1/20 begin 👥 user research
-* 2/3 👩‍💻👨‍💻Must be coding
+* 1/28 👩‍💻👨‍💻Must be coding
-* 2/12 🛑 Stop coding! 🗄️ Push working versions to GitHub.
+* 2/9 🛑 Stop coding! 🗄️ Push working versions to GitHub.
 Update 🌐 website.
-* 2/13 Afternoon setup for graduation 🤞
+* 2/10 Afternoon Showoff 🤞
-* 2/14 ⏰ Morning DEMO and 🎓 Graduation
+* 2/11 ⏰ Morning DEMO and 🎓 Graduation
 ## User Requirements
   * **Challenge Statement**.
 What problem are you solving?
   * Employ interviews and research to identify Users/Customers and create the deliverable **Personas**.